-Any agreement signed by the superintendent/designee with private service providers, pursuant to this policy, shall set forth the terms of the agreement, the relationship of the parties, the services to be provided, provisions for record keeping and confidentiality of records, the billing procedures, as well as other terms that are deemed to be necessary.
+Any agreement signed by the superintendent/designee with private service providers pursuant to this policy shall set forth the terms of the agreement, the relationship of the parties, the services to be provided, provisions for record keeping and confidentiality of records, the billing procedures, as well as other terms that are deemed to be necessary.

 The superintendent/designee shall select private service providers pursuant to this policy based on their qualifications, work experience, availability, lack of conflict of interest with the district, and financial stability.
 While the superintendent/designee may also consider a parent’s request for a particular service provider, such request will not be the controlling factor in selecting a private service provider.

-No private service providers hired under this policy shall be considered employees of the district.
+No private service providers contracted under this policy shall be considered employees of the district.
 Further, all private service providers, and their employees, shall be fully qualified for the services for which the agreement specifies.

 DEFINITIONS